 - Classroom/laboratory trainer-to-trainee ratio is 1:15 for new hire classes and 1:20 for retraining classes.

-- Productive Laboratory trainer to trainee ratio is 1:10 for new hire and retraining classes.
+- Productive Laboratory trainer-to-trainee ratio is 1:1 for retraining classes.

 - Electronic Training:

-- E-Learning trainer-to-trainee ratio is 1:20 for new hire and retraining classes.
+- E-Learning trainer-to-trainee ratio is 1:15 for new hire and 1:20 for retraining classes.

 ETP can fund a wide variety of training.
 Historically, the following have been the most commonly funded types of training: